5. Structured responses

 return response.choices[0].message.content

-Now, loop through the list and ask the LLM to code them one by one.
+Loop through the list and ask the LLM to classify them one by one.

 for team in team_list: